VatthanaB/Car-Insurance-API---demo/Readme.md

 This is a simple Express.js application that provides APIs for calculating car value, risk rating based on claim history, and insurance premium quotes.

+## Technologies Used

+- Node.js
+- Express.js
+- Mocha (for testing)
+- Chai (for assertions in testing)
+- Axios (for making HTTP requests)
+- Body-parser (for parsing request bodies)

 ## Setup

 To get started, follow these steps: